nhramos-glitch/static_website/README.md

-# Cyber Secure Technologies Corporation - Website Redesign
+# Cyber Secure Technologies Corporation - Website

 ## Overview
 This project contains a completely redesigned and modernized website for Cyber Secure Technologies Corporation (CSTC), a leading cybersecurity solutions integrator in the Philippines.
 The website has been transformed from an outdated design to a modern, professional, and user-friendly interface while preserving all original content and functionality.